pustoshilov-d/speak_and_solve/README.md

 Psychology bot for VKontakte.
 Bot collects information about users, their psychological problems and organizes conversation between them.

-IDEF, DFD and ESPD models of software are [there](https://github.com/pustoshilov-d/speak_and_solve/tree/master/models)
+IDEF0, DFD and ESPD models of software are [there](https://github.com/pustoshilov-d/speak_and_solve/tree/master/models)

 Technological stack:
 - JavaScript, WebStorm IDE